MASM Basics

 The optional name is label marking the variable's offset from the beginning of it's enclosing segment.

-If value1 is located at offset 0000
+If value1 is located at

-in the data segment and consumes 1 byte of storage, value2 is automatically located at offset 0001
+in the data segment and consumes 1 byte of storage, value2 is automatically located atoffset 0001

-If you declare a SBYTE
+If you declare a

 variable, the microsoft debugger will automatically display it's value in decimal with a leading sign.